Uridium: Gameplay

 In practice, each level takes place at a fixed altitude just above the surface of the Dreadnoughts.
 The screen scrolls horizontally in both directions as the Manta flies over the Dreadnoughts.
 Each Dreadnought has a different configuration of walls and other structures which must be negotiated in order to reach the landing zone.
 This task is hampered by squadrons of enemy fighters that attack the Manta in waves.
 Lastly, flashing ports on the Dreadnought's surface release homing mines that cannot be destroyed.
 It takes a skillful Manta pilot to outfly the mines until they self-detonate.

-Only when enough of the Dreadnought's defenses have been destroyed is the "Land Now!" signal activated, allowing the player to slow the Manta's speed to a minimum and land on the sternward landing zone.
+Only when enough of the Dreadnought's defences have been destroyed is the "Land Now!" signal activated, allowing the player to slow the Manta's speed to a minimum and land on the sternward landing zone.
 After this, the pilot presumably enters the interior of the mothership and sets its nuclear reactor to self-destruct.
-Finally, the Manta takes off again as the Dreadnought below it crumbles to atoms.
-As the Manta flies over the Dreadnought again the player has the opportunity to shoot any remaining defences.
+Finally, the Manta takes off again as the Dreadnought below crumbles to atoms.
+As the Manta flies over the Dreadnought again, the player has the opportunity to shoot any remaining defences.

 Later Dreadnoughts have tricky wall configurations where the gap between the walls is so narrow that the Manta must turn sideways in order to pass through it.
 This required skillful use of the joystick.
-More skill could be exhibited (and more points awarded) by ignoring the "Land Now!" signal and destroying the elite fighters that attacked in waves of one.
+More skill could be exhibited (and more points awarded) by ignoring the "Land Now!" signal and destroying the elite fighters that attacked individually.

-The final Dreadnought, Uridium, actually contains only a few screens of gameplay; the bulk of this Dreadnought consists of the "congratulations" message for completing the game (i.e., "GOOD ZAPPING...
-TURKEY.").
-This is initially made inaccessible by an impassable wall, but visible in the final overflight when the Dreadnought is destroyed.
+The final Dreadnought, Uridium, only contains a few screens of gameplay; the bulk of this Dreadnought consists of the "congratulations" message for completing the game "GOOD ZAPPING...
+TURKEY." which is initially inaccessible by an impassable wall, but visible in the final overflight when the Dreadnought is destroyed.

 Technical details

 When Uridium was originally released, reviewers were impressed by the way the Dreadnoughts were presented.
 In a simulation of parallax scrolling, the surface of the Dreadnoughts scrolls horizontally, whereas the stars in the background stay still.

 Since the Commodore 64's graphics do not support parallax scrolling, particular trickery was required to achieve this.
-The way it was done is that the Dreadnoughts' surface is actually the background, and the black empty space and the stars are character glyphs on the foreground.
+It was made so that the Dreadnoughts' surface is actually the background, and the black empty space and stars are character glyphs on the foreground.
 As the Commodore 64's graphics chip scrolls the screen to the left or right, the character glyphs representing the stars change shape by shifting their single lit pixels to the right or left, countering the scroll of the screen and giving the impression they were stationary.